collindching/Programming/notes/programming-mistakes.md

 While your system might be different, I think the core principles will be the same: understand your error, locate the bug, investigate obvious sources of error, and test and document.

-### 5. Record your solutions
+### 5. Document bugs and solutions

-- Had to repeat
-- I have had to debug same error twice
-- Avoid debugging the same error twice
-- If you have ever debugge Have you ever debugged the same problem
-- Solutions reference = greater efficiency
-- Suggestion: track all errors in a Google sheet

-This was important enough that I want to reiterate it as its own point.
-Keeping a growing list of solutions lets you be more efficient moving forward.

-The same bugs will often pop up in your code, and to avoid researching the same issues over and over again, I recommend tracking the solutions you've used.

-By keeping the details of previously used solutions, you keep a growing log of issues that keeps you from repeating efforts with stuff.

-My suggestion is to keep track of each error you face in a Google sheet, and keep it simple.
-Include the date of the problem, your error code and where it occurred, and the solution that you ended up using.
+In the course of my project, I caught myself debugging the same problem several times, which was an inefficient use of time.

+To avoid solving the same problem twice, I started maintaining a document of bugs that I ran into, along with their solutions.
+This reference also has a preventative benefit, allowing me to keep track of common bugs and avoid making those mistakes in the first place.

+I suggest keeping your solution document simple; you can keep track of each error you face in a spreadsheet -- mine only has four columns: error, conetxt, solution, and notes for next time.

+---

+I've learned a lot of lessons the hard way in the course of this project, and hope that this post can save you some stress and time in your next software endeavor.
+Let me know your thoughts in the comments below, and feel free to connect with me on Twitter.